 How you start your day has a huge impact on the rest of your day.
-Especially as stay at home moms, it is easy to feel like what we do with our mornings doesn’t matter because we are just staying home, right?
+Especially as a stay at home mom, it is easy to feel like what you do with your morning doesn’t matter because you are just staying home, right?

 But the truth is what you do with your day and the people (even those little ones) that you influence is super important.

 So getting intentional with your mornings is the first step to being a productive stay at home mom.

 You may be wondering what you are supposed to do though.
 I hear people say they get up at a 4 in the morning like it’s a badge of honor, but what use is getting up at 4 in the morning if they aren’t doing anything beneficial.